Burnett01/openssl-cookie-secret-vault/README.md

 Instead of storing cookies or using the same secret over and over again, we simply generate a specific amount of secrets, store them inside a vault and randomly pick one upon cookie-creation.
 Later then we match the cookie against our secrets in that vault.

+**Please note:** This solution does not reflect the most appropiate way as described in RFC 4347, where only 2 self-invalidating secrets should be used.
+My solution should therefor only be looked as a tool for implementing the RFC.<br>
+Thank's to Nathaniel J. Smith for clarifying this fact.

 ---

 ### Source code